Requirements for Admission

 No specific ACT score is required for admission unless the student’s major program requires a certain score.

-Prospective students may complete an Application for Admission electronically via www.northwestms.edu then select APPLY.
-Paper applications for Admissions are available in the Office of Admissions and Records on the main campus or any Center location.
+Prospective students may complete an Application for Admission electronically via www.northwestms.edu and then select APPLY NOW.
+Paper applications for Admissions are available online and in the Office of Admissions and Records on the main campus or any Center location.
 The following records must be on file in the Office of Admissions and Records on the main campus before registration.

 - A completed application for admission.